 NTWP team working with the Quantock Landscape Partnership Scheme

-Over the last few months the North Taunton Woolaway Project team have been working with Quantock Landscape Partnership Scheme (QLPS) who kindly offered to deliver some community artwork on the site hoardings in the project area, funded by the National Lottery Heritage Fund.
+Over the last few months the North Taunton Woolaway Project (NTWP) team have been working with Quantock Landscape Partnership Scheme (QLPS) who kindly offered to deliver some community artwork on the site hoardings in the project area, funded by the National Lottery Heritage Fund.

 Over the Bank Holiday weekend more than 45 people paint 30 metres of hoarding.
 It was an overwhelmingly positive response from this fantastic community and really showed the depth of generosity, kindness and imagination within the neighbourhood, with many people pledging to stay for only 30 minutes but ending up staying for over three hours.